ttrmw/ttrmw.co.uk/_posts/2015-02-20-hardware_button_brightness.md

 ---
-title:  "Brightness control in i3 with intel backlight & keymapping"
+title:  "Brightness control in i3 with intel backlight & keybinding"
 layout: post
 date:   2015-02-20
 categories: linux
 ---

-This post details scripting brightness in Linux and keymapping the scripts in i3.
+This post details scripting brightness in Linux and keybinding the scripts in i3.

 In i3 in Ubuntu, I found my laptop's Fn-combinations for screen brightness control were non functional out of the box.